What is an Option?

 Payoff on a Buy of Put Option

-When an investor is bearish on a particular asset but has a low/medium risk appetite he buys a put option and holds it till expiry.
-As seen in the graphical representation the price in the southward direction has a direct correlation whereas in the north has a correlation till the premium paid price and then flattens up thus creating a non-linear behavior unlike BUY/SELL on a asset directly.
+When an investor is bearish on a particular asset but has a low/medium risk appetite he buys a put option and holds it until expiry.
+As seen in the graphical representation the price in the southward direction has a direct correlation whereas in the north has a correlation till the premium paid price and then flattens up thus creating a non-linear behavior unlike BUY/SELL on an asset directly.
 Thus, the gain would be maximum with a minimum/fixed loss.

 Payoff on a Short Sell Call Option

 Here the investor has a bearish view but rather than paying the premium he would be more interested in receiving the premium.
 Thus, he would enter into a short sell trade.
 Here the investor who short sells takes the complete risk in the trade as gains would be limited with possible huge losses if the price moves in the opposite direction.
 Thus the payoff would be exactly opposite to that of a call option buy.